Helmholtz-AI-Energy/differentiable-power-flow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue)](https://opensource.org/license/mit)
 [![](https://img.shields.io/badge/Contact-DPF-orange?label=Contact)](markus.goetz@kit.edu)

+Energy grids are vital but fragile infrastructures that require active management to maintain stability and avoid blackouts, a task complicated by increasing size and the transition to fluctuating renewable sources.
+We explore Differentiable Power Flow Optimization (DPF), a new method for power-flow simulation using gradient-based optimization, which, while slower than the standard Newton-Raphson (NR) for small grids, shows promise for parallelized time-series calculations and significantly outperforms NR in terms of time and memory scaling on very large grids.

 ## Installation
 We heavily recommend installing the `differentiable-power-flow` package in a dedicated `Python3.11+` virtual environment.
 You can